clearlydefined/operations/overview.md

 **cdcrawler-prod**

 This App Service is currently stopped.
+We don't run the production crawler instances in the ClearlyDefined Azure Subscription.

-We run instances of the crawler in three different clouds:
+We run production instances of the crawler in three different clouds:

 * Azure
 * Google Cloud
 * AWS

-The instances running in Azure live in the "OSPO Non-production" Azure subscription, not the ClearlyDefined Azure subscription.
-Reach out to the Microsoft Open Source Programs Office and/or Open Source Engineering for more information.

-TODO: Figure out who our contacts are for Google Cloud and AWS.
+See [Crawler Contacts](./crawler-contacts) for more information.

 ### Application Insights